-Masonry window openings And windows Fair - The windows have been replaced inclusive of new sills.
-The masonry opening are in good condition Fair to Poor Poor - the windows are not original.
-Good - the window openings inclusive of segmental arches remain extant.
-Verandah with decorative woodwork Poor - The verandah has areas of noticeable wood rot, and the wood floor of the verandah has a spring to it perhaps indicative of some rot underneath.
-Good The verandah remains in place and the original decorative elements are extant.
-Front door with transom and sidelights Poor - The wood surround has peeling paint and the sidelights have been lost due to breakage.
-Fair - The door is not original but the decorative wood trimwork and transom remains in-situ.
+Masonry window Fair - Fair to Poor openings The windows have been replaced Poor - the windows are not original.
+And windows inclusive of new sills.
+3 The masonry opening are in good condition Good - the window openings inclusive of segmental arches remain extant.
+Verandah with Poor - Good decorative woodwork The verandah has areas of noticeable wood rot, and the wood floor of the verandah has a spring to it perhaps indicative of some rot underneath.
+The verandah remains in place and the original decorative elements are extant.
+Front door with Poor - Fair - transom and The wood surround has peeling paint The door is not original but the sidelights and the sidelights have been lost due decorative wood trimwork and transom to breakage. remains in-situ.
 The sidelights were subject to a break-in and the glass was broken.
-Interior Fair - The interior has been well maintained.
-Poor - There are few remaining elements and the house has undergone many changes.
+Interior Fair - Poor - The interior has been well maintained.
+There are few remaining elements and the house has undergone many changes.